marekzan/veno/README.md

 ### In Progress:

-- Refactoring the codebase
+- Ongoing: more sources and sinks
-- Email as a sink
+- Adding Environment Variables to the configuration file

 ### Planned Features: